Tank Memorial Ypres Salient, Poelkapelle

 The memorial commemorates the men of the Tank Corps and former Heavy Branch Machine Gun Corps who served in the Ypres Salient and who died in action or died of wounds.

 Tank D29 Damon II was knocked out of the fight at this crossroads, having slipped in the mud into a shell crater and being unable to drive out again.
-After the war it was to be seen in the location at the crossroads where this memorial, inaugurated on 9th October 2009, now stands.
+After the war it was to be seen in the location at the crossroads where this memorial, inaugurated on 9 October 2009 and refurbished after it was damaged in a vehicle accident, now stands.

 Memorial Design and Construction

 The project to install a Tank Memorial for the Ypres Salient was the work of Chris Lock and his wife Milena.
 Chris and Milena are responsible for funding the project and were assisted by a team of volunteers.

 The plot of land on which the memorial is located was given in perpetuity to the Tank Memorial Ypres Salient by the Flemish Government and the office of the Mayor of Langemark-Poelkapelle.